 Physical User: A person who goes directly to the shop and takes a ticket with the date and the time written on the card, from the dispenser.
 He will have to show the card of the ticket of his appointment in the right place in the entrance of the store.

 Cashier: An employee of the shop who will provide with the correct scanning of the ticket before the exit of a Physical/Virtual User.
-If the market has a self check-out department, the turnstile will serve as the aforementioned employee.
+If the market has a self-check-out department, the turnstile will serve as the aforementioned employee.

 Manager: An employee of the shop who is interested in checking the number of entrances or exits and in regulating them as needed.
 He will have the possibility to use our application for the statistics of entrances and exits.

 Assumptions, dependencies and constraints

+Since the system is a critical part of the defense against the further spread of the virus, it is crucial to have some assumptions on undesired behaviors on which the system has no control and cannot check: (A1) regards the correct notification of users by the system about their suggested departing time and their distance to the shop; (A2 and A3) allow the system to optimize the space inside the market knowing where the user will be during his visit; (A4) is crucial as one of the main goals of the system is user’s safety; (A5) instead deals with the correct behavior of people entering the turnstiles, that could be misused, and cannot be checked automatically by the system.
+(A6) Deals with another undesired behavior: since system allows to line up virtually, users have no need to stand in queue in front of the store, and they should not unless their turn is coming.